work-shop/dbvw-backend/plugins/advanced-custom-fields-pro/readme.txt

 * Core: Added new 'enqueue_select2' setting which can be used to prevent the library from being enqueued
 * Core: Added new 'enqueue_google_maps' setting which can be used to prevent the library from being enqueued
 * Core: Minor fixes and improvements
-* Language: Updated Portuguese translation - thanks to Pedro Mendonca
+* Language: Updated Portuguese translation - thanks to Pedro Mendonça
 * Language: Updated Norwegian translation - thanks to Havard Grimelid
 * Language: Updated Swedish translation - thanks to Jonathan de Jong
 * Language: Updated German translation - thanks to Ralf Koller